 I think for the average collector, buying Magic Booster Boxes by the case is not a great idea.
 It tends to be too large of an investment of money and space and is just not worth it.
 If you’re a store owner or reseller it might be a good idea, but again not worth it for the everyday player and collector.

 Absolutely!
-I think Magic Booster Boxes are worth it to most players and collectors and I highly encourage you to consider buying by the box too.
+I think Booster Boxes are worth it to most players and collectors and I highly encourage you to consider buying by the box too.
 As you’ll see from the table above, you do save nearly 30% across the board by buying Booster Boxes and that’s a huge savings.

 Here’s how I would make that decision: